jgnewman96/deprecated_website/content/writing/books/2020/Zen_MM.md

 so much of what he is talking about is still relevant

 what are the ways the futre is different from the past?
 BLOG POST

+The medium that he used to write this story is crazy, using a novel to disguise something else.
+He even directly calls out that he is doing this.